pbulsink/jekyll-now/_posts/2016-08-08-dixon_coles_scores.md

 Poisson analysis is good at predicting, based on an average, the proportion of each integer events happening.
 So, if we expect 3.1 goals to be scored by a certain team as an average, we know that the proportion of that is going to be (in R code) `dpois(3,3.1)`, equalling 0.2236768.
 Similarly, the chance that 1 and 2 goals is scored by that team to be `dpois(c(1,2), 3.1)` to be 0.1396525 and 0.2164614 respectively.

-The Dixon-Coles optimization gave us 'attack' and 'defence' parameters, along with a home field advantage factor `home` and a fudge fator for low-scoring games, 'rho' ($\rho$).
+The Dixon-Coles optimization gave us 'attack' and 'defence' parameters, along with a home field advantage factor `home` and a fudge fator for low-scoring games, 'rho' (&rho;).
 For two teams, Home and Away, we can calculate their expected goals socred by adding their attack, plus the opposing teams' defence, plus (for home) the home field advantage.
-This will give us a 'lambda' ($\lambda$) and 'mu' ($\mu$) which are the home and away goals expected.
+This will give us a 'lambda' (&lambda;) and 'mu' (&mu;) which are the home and away goals expected.
 For example, let's use Toronto Maple Leafs vs. Montreal Canadiens:

 {% highlight r %}